-Telangana Chief Electoral Officer Briefs EC on Challenges, Preparations For Assembly Polls
+Telangana Chief Electoral Officer Briefs EC on Challenges, Preparations for Assembly Polls

 New Delhi: Top Election Commission officials Monday sought details from Telangana's Chief Electoral Officer about the state's poll preparedness and possible challenges it may face for holding early assembly elections, a senior functionary said.

-A team of EC officials led by Senior Deputy Election Commissioner Umesh Sinha will be in Hyderabad Tuesday for a ground check of poll preparedness.
+A team of EC officials led by Senor Deputy Election Commissioner Umesh Sinha will be in Hyderabad Tuesday for a ground check of poll preparedness.

 Telangana Chief Electoral Officer Rajat Kumar this afternoon briefed the EC about the preparations underway to hold assembly polls after the state assembly was dissolved last week.
 The term of assembly was to end in June 2019.